 - Block Them: Tell your teen they should block the phone number and social media accounts of anyone who bullies them.
 This is especially important if your teenager has trouble ignoring them or the bullies are very persistent.
 Bullies may make other accounts or recruit friends to continue tormenting your teenager, so encourage them to block those accounts too.

 - Change Contact Info: If ignoring and blocking the cyberbullies does not help or intensifies their efforts, tell your teen that you can always change their contact information.
 Be sure they know that you are happy to help them update their phone number and email address.

-- Make a Record: Ask that your teen document any and all messages, comments, or other abuses from bullies online.
+- Make a Record: Ask that your teen document all messages, comments, or other abuses from bullies online.
 Teach them how to take a screenshot and ask them not to delete any messages.
 Having proof of the bullying will be helpful if you need to contact any authorities.

 Though it may be easier said than done, you can also encourage your teen to get offline more often.
-Stepping away from their devices and focusing on another activity may help distract your teenager from the cyberbullying.
+Stepping away from their devices and focusing on another activity may help distract your teenager from cyberbullying.

 Monitoring Social Media Activity

 Find the right balance between supervising your teenager’s online activities and respecting their privacy.
 Talk with your teen about the degree to which you will keep an eye on them.
 They may not be thrilled at the prospect, but explain that this is important to maintaining their safety online.

 Be sure to always be open with your teen if you choose to monitor their social media accounts or text messages.
 Avoid looking at personal content or messages without your teen’s consent; it can be a huge breach of privacy.

 Cyberbullying Information Resources

 Whether you have your suspicions or your teenager comes to you on their own, be sure to respond with love and support if you learn your teenager is experiencing cyberbullying.
 Always be willing to listen to what they have to say and reassure them that you are there to help them resolve this issue.